gmaynez/debugssy/ALLOWLIST_GUIDE.md

 ## Why These Tools Are Safe

-The 6 recommended allowlist tools are safe because they:
+The 5 recommended read-only tools are safe because they:

 1. **Cannot modify your code** - They only read existing state
 2. **Cannot change execution flow** - They don't start/stop/step through code